-Residential and commercial property developers are some of the Canada’s most visionary entrepreneurs, taking incredible financial risks to build our cities and towns, filling them with homes to raise our families and constructing the buildings needed to grow our businesses.
+Residential and commercial property developers are some of Canada’s most visionary entrepreneurs, taking incredible financial risks to build our cities and towns, filling them with homes to raise our families, and constructing the buildings needed to grow our businesses.
 But they don’t always think security first.

-That said, it’s not always practical to hire an entire security team to monitor a development under construction.
+That said, it’s not always practical to hire an entire security team to monitor development under construction.
 Margins are tight in the construction phase and developers are inherently budget-conscious in their dealings.
 As a business owner, I understand their frugal philosophy.
-But it’s important to note that hiring a few guards is far cheaper than the cost of managing property damage, theft or vandalism.
-That’s why it’s important for development firms to be sure to take security into account when formulating their construction budgets.
-Doing so will help ensure that a vital consideration—security—is covered off, while avoiding surprise expenses that can negatively impact a project’s success.
+But it’s important to note that hiring a few guards is far cheaper than the cost of managing property damage, theft, or vandalism.
+That’s why it’s important for development firms to be sure to take security into account when formulating their construction security plan budgets.
+Doing so will help ensure that a vital consideration—security—is covered off while avoiding surprise expenses that can negatively impact a project’s success.

 Commercial property security starts with site access control

 Of course, security for new developments isn’t only a nighttime consideration.
 Any reputable security firm should be able to work with your organization to develop a 360-degree security strategy that assesses all potential threats and vulnerabilities and takes steps to mitigate risk at all points of the day or night.
 During working hours, for example, it’s wise to document any trade, administrative employee, or development firm representative who enters or exits the property, including the time they arrived and departed, their contact details, and the reason for the visit.
 Understanding exactly who’s stepping foot on the property will not only provide greater access control but will also ensure accountability—by helping to determine who was on-site and when—if an incident occurs.